 Slavic Easter Egg Traditions

-I believe this is an Orthodox tradition, where you try to crack each others Red Easter Eggs.
-I hold the egg in my hand, and someone cracks to top of my egg, hoping that their own egg won't crack.
-Then I return the favor and try to crack their egg.
-The cracked eggs symbolize the resurrection of Christ from the tomb.
-The red/brown dyed eggs are supposed to symbolize the blood of Christ.
-Blue eggs don't symbolize anything, they're just pretty!
+This is an Orthodox tradition, where you try to crack each others Red Easter Eggs.
+Hold the egg in one hand (vertically), and ask someone to crack the top of your egg while they hold their egg, hoping that their own egg won't crack.
+Return the favor and try to crack their egg.

 - Roast Lamb for Easter